 - No development of the replacement playing pitches shall commence until the following documents have been submitted to and approved in writing by the Local Planning Authority after consultation with Sport England: - (i) A detailed assessment of ground conditions (including drainage and topography) of the land proposed for the playing field which identifies constraints which could adversely affect playing field quality; and - (ii) Where the results of the assessment to be carried out pursuant to (i) above identify constraints which could adversely affect playing field quality, a detailed scheme to address any such constraints.
-The scheme shall include a written specification of the proposed soils structure, proposed drainage, cultivation and other operations associated with grass and sports turf establishment and a programme of implementation.
+The scheme shall include a written specification of the proposed soil's structure, proposed drainage, cultivation and other operations associated with grass and sports turf establishment and a programme of implementation.

-The approved scheme shall be carried out in full and in accordance with the approved programme of implementation [or other specified time frame - e.g. before first occupation of the educational establishment].
-The land shall thereafter be maintained in accordance with the scheme and made available for playing field use in accordance with the scheme.
+The approved scheme shall be carried out in full and in accordance with the approved programme of implementation.
+The land shall thereafter be maintained and made available for playing field use in accordance with the approved scheme.